-Loss of use is a type of insurance coverage – it’ll help with temp living expenses if your place becomes uninhabitable due to a peril like a fire, mandatory evacuation, etc.
+Loss of use is a type of insurance coverage – it’ll help with temporary living expenses if your place becomes uninhabitable due to a peril like a fire, windstorm, etc.

 Think about all the expenses you could rack up above your normal daily spend if you had to leave your place: hotel bills, eating out, laundry… the list goes on.
 Not being able to live at your own place is expensive.
 But luckily, your insurer will be there to help.

 Keep in mind, though, you’ll only get reimbursed if the reason you weren’t able to live at home was something your insurance company agreed to cover in the first place.

 Additional living expenses and loss of use coverage

 The first type of loss of use is additional living expenses.
 Luckily, this type of coverage is pretty straightforward.